sbalian/spindec/README.md

 The test executable is not installed, so run it in the build directory.

-The sourse for spindec-dsnsd (src/spindec-dsnsd.cpp) should also serve as a good example.
+The source for spindec-dsnsd (src/spindec-dsnsd.cpp) should also serve as a good example.

 Getting help